skip to main content

 • Community and social groups

-• Day centres - Day opportunities with a venue where people can come and receive support which taking part in activities
+• Day centres - Day opportunities where you provide a venue where people can come and receive support which taking part in activities.

 • Lunch clubs